 "If you live in India, you must have heard about the recent havoc caused by Cyclone Amphan, a Category 5 tropical Super cyclone, in the states of West Bengal and parts of coastal Bangladesh.
 The cyclone, in its peak, caused the highest 1 minute sustained wind (wind speeds recorded near the eyewall of a cyclone) speeds of 260 kph which caused widespread destruction of property and life.
 In this article we are going to look at how cyclones are formed and the pattern that they follow from their birth to their dissipation.
+Cyclones/hurricanes/typhoons are the strongest and most destructive storms known to man.
+They are unpredictable and can often undergo rapid intensification, as did Cyclone Amphan, within a very short period of time.
+As such, the three stages in the life cycle of a tropical cyclone are Origin/Source Maturation Dissipation

 The initiation of a tropical cyclone begins over a large area of an ocean whose water has surface temperatures exceeding 26.5 °C. This allows a warm pocket of air to develop over the water surface.
 This air, being warm and with the help of local winds, expands and rises upwards.
 Neighboring air rushes in to fill up that space, which in turn heats up and rises up itself.